 Instead, if the properties are structured as stand-alone, you could sell any property and pay it out with the loan secured by it.
 The lender will not get involved in the current debt or other properties with things like valuations and reassessments.

 What are some other things I need to keep in mind?

-Alongside the risks, there are also other factors like lenders mortgage insurance or selling your property in the future to think of.
+Alongside the risks, you also need to consider other factors, like lenders mortgage insurance or selling your property in the future.

 Lenders Mortgage Insurance

-This is if there is isn’t enough overall equity in the properties.
+This is applied if there isn’t enough overall equity in the properties.

 Read More: LMI Calculator